 The Company has appointed Vladimir Mitnovetski as Chief Operating Officer and Director of the Board of the company by way of an Executive Service Agreement (ESA).
 The ESA is dated 1 September 2014.
 The appointment of Mr Mitnovetski is for an unspecified time.
 Either the company or Mr Mitnovetski may terminate the ESA with 3 months' notice.
-The remuneration payable to Mr Mitnovetski will be a performance based salary of the higher amount of either: (i) \$50,000; or (ii) 5% of Net Profit in the month for the first quarter of FY16, and 4% of Net Profit in the month effective from 01 April 2016 as per ESA amendment from that date.
+The remuneration payable to Mr Mitnovetski will be a performance based salary of the higher amount of either: (i) \$50,000 per month; or (ii) 4% of Net Profit in the quarter.
 Profit bonus is subject to the Company achieving a monthly Net Profit Margin of 2.5% in a calendar quarter.
 Superannuation is uncapped and payable on total of base and performance payments at 9.5%.
 The ESA also contains a number of post-termination restraints.